 Vermont is Rich With History

-Vermont’s historic sites and museums take visitors through the history of life in Vermont, from early settlement to the state’s role in the Revolutionary War to the many notable figures who’ve called it home.
+Today, Vermont’s story is celebrated through storytelling, the performing arts, exhibits, and festivals.
+State historic sites and museums take visitors through the history of life in Vermont, from Indigenous life to early settlement to the state’s role in the Revolutionary War and subsequent conflicts to the many notable figures who’ve called it home.

 All historic markers, museums and stops on the Vermont African American Heritage Trail are highlighted in this map.
 Click any for directions.
 Explore just a few or all as you learn more about the Black Vermonters who made our state great.